OpenSILEX/opensilex/opensilex-doc/src/main/resources/how-to/modules.md

 # Create a new module for opensilex

-1. Create a directory in ``opensilex-dev`` directory with the name of the module, here {module_name}.
+1. Create a directory in ``opensilex`` directory with the name of the module, here {module_name}.

 ```
-opensilex-dev
+opensilex
 ├── {module_name}
-├── opensilex
+├── opensilex-main
 ├── opensilex-core
 ├── opensilex-dev-tools
 ├── opensilex-doc